chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 """"""""""""""""""""""""""""""""

 In the ``initial condition`` subsection, the initial velocity and initial position of the droplet are defined.
 The droplet is initially defined as a circle with a radius :math:`R= 0.5` in the center of the defined computational domain at :math:`(x,y)=(0.0, 0.0)`.
-We enable the use of a projection step with diffusion in the subsection ``projection step`` to ensure that the initial phase distribution is sufficiently smooth and avoid a staircase respresentation of the interface.
+We enable the use of a projection step with diffusion in the subsection ``projection step`` to ensure that the initial phase distribution is sufficiently smooth and avoid a staircase representation of the interface.
 This projection step is implemented in the same way as described in section :ref:`Normal and curvature computations`.
 We refer to the parameter guide :doc:`../../../../parameters/cfd/initial_conditions` for more details.

 .. code-block:: text